planetmarshall/conan-setup-action/README.md

 and the conan cache [save / restore](https://docs.conan.io/2/devops/save_restore.html) feature to share the package cache between CI runs.

+The default behaviour is to install the latest version of conan if a version is not already present, and add it to the `PATH` for subsequent steps.

 Usage
 -----

-Requires conan to be installed as a prerequisite.
+Requires Python to be installed as a prerequisite.
 For example, use the following in your workflow

 ```yaml